L5Modular/L5Modular/README.md

 <a name="getting-started"></a>
 ## Getting started

-Modules follow the same app structure adopted with the latest version of Laravel, ensuring that modules feel like a natural part of your application.

 The built in Artisan command `php artisan make:module foobar [--no-migration]` generates a ready to use module in the `app` folder and a migration if necessary.

 This is how the generated module would look like: